Kohls v. Ellison

 The Hamilton Lincoln Law Institute (HLLI) and Upper Midwest Law Center (UMLC) filed a lawsuit challenging the constitutionality of Minnesota’s law, § 609.771, “Use of Deep Fake Technology to Influence and Election,” which bans sharing AI-generated content intended to influence elections.

 The lawsuit is the second HLLI has filed on behalf of Mr Reagan, a political commentator on YouTube and X (formerly Twitter) against state laws that purport to ban AI-generated political satire, which violate political free speech rights under the First and Fourteenth Amendments..
-The previous lawsuit aimed against California’s similar law remains pending.
+The previous lawsuit aimed against California’s similar law remains pending, having already won a preliminary injunction.

 In this suit HLLI and UMLC represent Mr Reagan and Rep. Mary Franson of Minnesota House District 12B.
 Mr Reagan earns a livelihood from his content, and Rep. Franson communicates with her constituents and party members on social media.
 Both hope to continue posting and sharing videos and political memes online, including those created in part with AI.